grip-framework/grip/DOCUMENTATION.md

 # HTTP Request / Response Context

-The `req` parameter is of `HTTP::Server::Context` type and contains the request and response of the route.
+The `context` parameter is of `HTTP::Server::Context` type and contains the request and response of the route.

 You can easily change the properties of a response, dig in the [Crystal Documentation](https://crystal-lang.org/api/0.20.1/HTTP/Server/Context.html) to find out more.

 Request Properties

-Some common request information is available at req.request.*:
+Some common request information is available at context.request.*:

   - method - the HTTP method
         e.g. GET, POST, …